dhruvdevu/GenreClassificationDL/index.md

 ## Future Directions
-It would be interesting to study the effect of including and excluding different parts of the data - for example, training a model on only lyrics, or only the audio features
+It would be interesting to study the effect of including and excluding different parts of the data - for example, training a model on only lyrics, or only the audio features.
+This would allow us to determine which parts of our data are most useful, and whether all of them are neccessary.
+This would be informative, because knowing which parts of our data are more relevant would allow us to build more specific models to take advantage of the data.

+It would also be interesting to try out more optimizers, although we found reasonable success using SGD and Adam.

 ## References
 Tom Kenter.
 Siamese CBOW: Optimizing Word Embeddings for Sentence Representations. arXiv:1606.04640